newaeonweb/responsiveboilerplate/README.md

 <h1>Features</h1>

-Using { Less } CSS.
+Cross Browser.

-Grid system in three diferent ways: LESS, CSS and CSS minified. pre-configured with 4 breakpoints, just to make your job easier.
+Adapt to any screen size, including fluid media; images and video and pre-configured with 4 breakpoints, just to make your job easier.

 Sublime text Snippets.